Rio 2016 Paralympics: Most inspiring moments

 Despite being diagnosed with Stargardt's Disease as a boy -- leaving him with less than 10% of his vision -- the 29-year-old has also competed in able-bodied meets, clocking a personal best of 10.22s.

-Meanwhile Cuba's Omara Durand won a very different sprinting Triple, topping the Rio podium in the T12 100m, 200m and 400m.
+Meanwhile, Cuba's Omara Durand won a very different sprinting Triple, topping the Rio podium in the women's T12 100m, 200m and 400m.

 Even deteriorating eyesight hasn't slowed this sprinter down, as the 24-year-old set a new 100m world record of 11.40 seconds.